 Before you write a check to the IRS for forgiven debt, see if you qualify for one of these exceptions to paying tax on that debt you didn’t have to pay

-Logan Allec, a certified public accountant based in Santa Clarita, California, said that in the majority of cases, debt relief, including forgiven credit card debt, is considered taxable income.
+Logan Allec, a certified public accountant based in Santa Clarita, California, said that debt relief, including forgiven credit card debt, is considered taxable income in the majority of cases.

 “We in the tax world even have an acronym for it: COD income,” Allec said.
 “It stands for ‘cancellation of debt.’”